forestdb/forestdb.org/models/bkmt-scalar-implicature.md

 the other graphs, but after going through the aforementioned analysis it becomes much more intuitive.
 All this graph really does is reflect the prior knowledge of the world in this model.
-Due to the base rate of red apples being 80% it is very unlikely the true world state to have 0 or 1 red apples.
+Due to the base rate of red apples being 80% it is very unlikely for the true world state to have 0 or 1 red apples.
 The pragmatic listener knows this and assumes it is very likely that 2 or 3 of the apples will be red, and again the addition of these two states nearly reflects the base rate, coming in at just over 80%.